rubenwardy/renewedtab/docs/user_css.md

   `widget-$TYPE` classes, where type is the technical type name of the widget lowercased.
 For example: `widget widget-quotes`.
 * A `.panel` is a containing element that has a blurred semi-transparent background.
-It is used to hold a widget's contents and also for modal dialogs.
+It is used to hold a widget's contents.
-  (In the future, modals will probably use a different class.)
 * A `.panel-invis` contains a widget's contents without a panel background.

 ### Resources